gc-pereira/kmeans/README.md

 # Machine Learning
-study on cluster analysis, supervised and unsupervised learning in the famous iris and other data set.
+study on cluster analysis, supervised and unsupervised learning.